Books that Span Multiple Continents

 Three Weeks with My Brother

-When a colorful mailer arrived from the Notre Dame alumni association advertising a tour of some of the earth’s most exotic locations, Nicolas Sparks was busy with a book deadline on top of hectic family life with five children.
+When a colorful mailer arrived from the Notre Dame Alumni Association advertising a tour of some of the earth’s most exotic locations, Nicolas Sparks was busy with a book deadline on top of a hectic family life with five children.
 However, he kept thinking about the trip and had an idea.

 In January 2003, Nicholas set off on the trip with his brother.
 Only one year apart, the brothers were the only surviving members of their family.
 As they visited the wonders of the world, daredevil Micah and introspective Nicholas had a rare chance to escape daily life and focus on new adventures and childhood tragedies as they discovered truths about loss, love, and hope.